gnamdng/gnamdng/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=F7C118&width=435&lines=Exploring+the+world+of+Data+!)](https://git.io/typing-svg)

-## Welcome to my GitHub Profile! 👋
+## Welcome to my GitHub Profile!👋

+My name is (Laurent) Nam DANG !
 I'm a data-driven student currently building my career into Data Science one step at a time.
 I am enrolled in a Master of Sciences degree in Data Analytics and Management at INSEEC.
+I am interested in any subjects related to _**Big Data, Machine Learning and AI.**_